dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 + Use the Gradio API to access the GPT-J model prediction.
 + Host the Telegram bot on Hugging Face `Spaces`.

-You'll have your own Telegram bot that has access to the GPT-J-6B model.
+At the end, you'll have your own Telegram bot that has access to the GPT-J-6B model.
 All for free.
 {{< /notice >}}

 Deploying a state-of-the-art (SOTA) GPT-like language model on a chatbot can be tricky.

-You might wonder how to gain access to the GPT model?
-On which infrastructure should you host the bot and the model?
-Should I go serverless?
+You might wonder how to access to the GPT model?
+Or which infrastructure to host the bot and the model?
+Should it be serverless?
 AWS?
 Kubernetes? 🤒

 *Yada.. yada.. yada..*

+{{< figure_resizing src="gpt-aws-kubernetes.jpg">}}

 I get it.
 Things get complicated quickly.
-It's definitely not worth going down that rabbit hole if you're only experimenting and toying around.
+It's not worth going down the rabbit hole especially if you're only experimenting or prototyping a feature.

-{{< figure_resizing src="gpt-aws-kubernetes.jpg">}}

 In this post, I will show you how I deploy a SOTA GPT-J model by [EleutherAI](https://www.eleuther.ai/) on a Telegram bot.

-For **free**.
+For **FREE**🚀.

-By the end of this blog post, you'll have your very own Telegram bot that can query the GPT-J model with any text you send it 👇
+By the end of this post, you'll have your very own Telegram bot that can query the GPT-J model with any text you send it 👇

 {{< video src="chatbot.mp4" width="400px" loop="true" autoplay="true" muted="true">}}